Magnesium Lotion Comparisons

 (note: I wrote the company and asked them for an ingredient list for their “lotion base”.
 This is their reply: Cetearyl Isononanoate, Ceteareth-20, Cetearyl Alcohol, Glyceryl Stearate, Glycerin, Ceteareth-12, Cetyl Palmitate.

-Pros: It has magnesium in it but the source is unknown.
+Pros: It has magnesium in it but the source is unknown - and we believe knowing the source is very important.

 Cons: To me, this first con is a big one: It contains no oils or butters.
 It is entirely chemical except for the water, the magnesium and the glycerin.
 They don't list the ingredients in the "lotion base" on their label, leaving customers uninformed about what they are putting on/in their bodies.
+This is also against the law.
 Their lotion contains 100 mg. less Magnesium than our Mo' Maggie.
 Their preserving system has been written about many times regarding it's toxicity and harshness.
 A quick research on this preservative (Germaben II) will reveal these results.

 Product: Dr. Teal's Lavender Magnesium Lotion